 The council must give you at least four weeks’ notice that it intends to go to court to evict you and explain its reasons why.
 The notice must also tell you that you have the right to request a review of the council’s decision – this is an internal appeal to the council where it considers your circumstances.
 But there is a time limit.
 You must submit a request to review the council’s decision within 14 days.

 A specialist adviser may also be able to help you with your arguments against the eviction and put a legal case together.
 If you miss the 14-day deadline to request a review, you are in serious danger of losing your home.
-But it may not be too late – consult an adviser straight away.

 What if I live in temporary accommodation, supported housing, or a hostel?